mk-duong/data-porfolio/PowerBI Data Visualization/README.md

 ```

 ### Dashboard:
 Since sharing is limited in Power BI, I've created GIFs to show the interactiveness of dashboard!

-(If the loading time is too long, please refer to [this folder](https://github.com/mk-duong/data-portfolio/tree/main/PowerBI%20Data%20Visualization/images) to view the dashboard snapshot.
+If the GIFs take too long to load, please refer to this [folder](https://github.com/mk-duong/data-portfolio/tree/main/PowerBI%20Data%20Visualization/images) to see the dashboard snapshots.

 ![page_1](images/page_1.GIF)
 ![page_2](images/page_2.GIF)